crypticCaroline/puppyplaymates/README.md

     * Description
 * Allows the user to add their own name and description
 * Input fields are put through a validator to check they are acceptable and text fields are put through the profanity filter
 * The date of birth field has a date range of today and up to 20 years.
-This is to stop users giving their dog a future date or a date that doesn't exists
+This is to stop users giving their dog a future date or a date that does not exists
-* If the user has already buildt their profile these fields will be prefilled out so the user doesn't have to re enter them.
+* If the user has already built their profile these fields will be prefilled out, so the user doesn't have to re-enter them.

 ### Contact Us
 * Has a field for the email address if the user is not signed in so they can enter their email
-* If the user is signed in it find their email from the database and doesn't display the email field
+* If the user is signed in it find their email from the database and does not display the email field
 * Asks the user to enter a message.
-When sent the user is sent a copy of the email to their inbox and the email is sent to Puppyplaymates
+When sent the user is sent a copy of the email to their inbox and the email is sent to PuppyPlaymates

 ### Report User
-* Has a field for the user name they are reporting
+* Has a field for the username they are reporting
 * Asks the user to enter a message explaining what they are reporting.
-When sent the user is sent a copy of the email to their inbox and the email is sent to Puppyplaymates
+When sent the user is sent a copy of the email to their inbox and the email is sent to PuppyPlaymates

 ### Reset Password
-* Asks user for email address and send a random generated string to the users emails address if they are a registered user.
+* Asks user for email address and send a random generated string to the user’s emails address if they are a registered user.
-* If they are not a registered user they will receieve a flash message informing them that the email address is not registered
+* If they are not a registered user, they will receive a flash message informing them that the email address is not registered
-* The random string is saved into the users document with the key of temp_password
+* The random string is saved into the users document with the key to temp_password

 ### Change Password
 * The change password page can be accessed either through the link sent to the users email address or internally if they are signed in
 * The current password field requires the user to use either the temp_password they were assigned when they reset their password or current password
 *  The repeat password and new password must match
-* On a successful password change the temp_password field is given an new ransom string so it can not be used again.
+* On a successful password change the temp_password field is given a new ransom string so it cannot be used again.

 ## Future Features